 The location and time of each IRB meeting is located in IRB Manager under the meetings tab.
 All IRB members have access to the meetings tab in IRB Manager.
 Meeting agendas typically contain no more than 10 items.
-Meeting agendas also contain information regarding research approved using exempt, expedited, and administrative procedures.
+Meeting agendas also contain information regarding research approved using exempt, expedited, and administrative procedures as well as audit reports, RCOI Management Plans, and discussion items.